tzuryby/jquery.hotkeys/README.md

  * Safari-3
  * Chrome-0.2

-_If you happened to have a browser installed on a platform which I marked as '?', I will appreciate if you kindly run the demo and send over the results._

 ## Features added in this version (0.7.x)
  * Implemented as $.fn - let you use `this`.
  * jQuery selectors are supported.